tsmdt/keyboardBuilder4eScriptorium/README.md

 # Keyboard Builder for eScriptorium ⌨️
-This `flask` app allows you to build **virtual keyboards** for [eScriptorium](https://en.wikipedia.org/wiki/EScriptorium) with ease.<br><br>It's especially useful if you want to transition from another transcription client with an already existing virtual keyboard to eScriptorium, without having to manually add all your custom Unicode characters again (*which is a nuissance!*).
+This `flask` app allows you to build **virtual keyboards** for [eScriptorium](https://en.wikipedia.org/wiki/EScriptorium) with ease.<br><br>It's especially useful if you want to transition from another transcription client with an already existing virtual keyboard to eScriptorium, without having to manually add all your custom Unicode characters again (*which is a drag!*).

 The Keyboard Builder comes with a **set of useful features**:
-* `Junicode2` as standard font for displaying the widest range of Unicodes possible.
-[Junicode Font](https://psb1558.github.io/Junicode-font/)
+* `Junicode2` as standard font for displaying the widest range of Unicodes possible. [↗ Junicode Font by Peter S. Baker](https://psb1558.github.io/Junicode-font/)
 * `Filter` by Unicode categories (e.g. `Greek and Coptic`, `Hebrew`, `Latin Extended-A` ...) for easier access to the Unicode range you have in mind
 * `Search` for a specific Unicode by name (e.g. `"Greek Capital Letter Omega"`).
 You don't have to memorize the complete name, a part is enough (e.g. `Greek Cap`) ...
 * `Paste` a **single** Unicode character you copied elsewhere and add it to your keyboard